underscoreio/underscoreio/src/terms/index.md

 ### Copyright

-The Training Course content, and materials remain the copyright of Underscore LLP and the corresponding partner.
+The Training Course content, and materials remain the copyright of the corresponding Underscore partner.
 Unauthorised copying or redistribution of the Training Course materials is prohibited unless agreed in advance in writing by Underscore.